Updated 29 May 2020

-Te Manawa and the New Zealand Rugby Museum are busy visitor destinations.
+Te Manawa and the New Zealand Rugby Museum are open.

 The well-being of our staff and guests is of the utmost importance to us.
-On the morning of your visit if you, or any member of a group that you are visiting with, are showing any symptoms that may be caused by Covid-19, please postpone your visit.
+On the morning of your visit if you, or any member of a group that you are visiting with, are showing any symptoms that may be caused by Covid-19, please postpone your visit and contact Healthline.

-- We have touch-less hand-sanitisers available at our points of entry.
+- You must use hand-sanitisers available at our points of entry.

 - If you are unwell, please do not visit, and seek medical advice immediately.

 If you think you may be infected with Covid-19, please postpone your visit.
 Contact a doctor as soon as possible to confirm a diagnosis.
 Call Healthline on 0800 611 116 for free advice from experienced nurses.

 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.

 You will find more information about protecting yourself, your colleagues, your ākonga, and their whānau at the links below.